Respite Care Services For Burton, MI Families

 No matter how seriously you take your role as family caregiver for an elderly loved one as a labor of love, there is no reason for you not to ask for help when you need it.
 We know you are doing your best to care for your loved one.
 Part of achieving this goal should include the help of a professional.
 Their role is to help take care of your loved one while you take time for a breather.

-Our respite care gives you time to concentrate on your health, which will, in turn, make you a better family caregiver for your loved one.
+Our care gives you time to concentrate on your health, which will, in turn, make you a better family caregiver for your loved one.
 However, they are only there to help, not take over.

 How Can We Help?

-Having somone in your home to help take care of your loved one can give you the time you need to do the things you keep putting off.
+Having someone in your home to help take care of your loved one can give you the time you need to do the things you keep putting off.
 You could use the time to take your kids out for an afternoon, go to the bank, take care of medical/dental appointments, or simply spend a little time at your favorite spa enjoying a little self-care.
 The more you can do to take care of yourself, the better shape you will be in to take care of your loved one.

 Do You Know What to Do?

 Do you know what you are going to do in the event of an emergency that takes you away from caring for your loved one?
 What plans do you have for those times when you are so tired you can't even think straight?
-One of the best ways to deal with this is to have a Comfort Keepers professional respite care worker available to help take care of your loved one when you can't.
+One of the best ways to deal with this is to have a Comfort Keepers professional caregiver available to help take care of your loved one when you can't.

 We Have the Best Caregivers